CodeScop/Oge-Mai-Field-Guide/allresources.md

 some FOREST, some DESERT, WATER, DUST

-- **Best sources:** WATER
+- **Best sources:**
+  - WATER
     - Riza Battles:  Osaril (300 words, 1 Vine Net for 1), Yala (520 words, 2 Rope, 2 River Grass for 1-2), Wyvern (1300 words for 2-4), Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck), Patliadu (750 words, 1 Harpoon for 1)
     - Riza Stone Chest: 1-2
+    - Post-HuntS3 Riza Battle: Weekiwa (900 words for 2-4)
     - SurfaceC Battles: Auwi (500 words for 1-2), Yala (520 words for 1-2)
     - Balance Battles: Vanvri (20 minutes for 1-4), Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck),  Nuig (850 words, 1 Water Mask for 1-2), River Goddess (5000 words for 3-6)
+  - DUST: CAVE Battles: Spina (450 words for 2-3), Ulos (650 words for 2), Gliva (300 words for 0-1, 1 with enough Luck), Letos (700 words for 1-2), Vafire (500 words for 1), Gormist (1667 words for 2-3)
 - **Other sources:** WATER Buy,
   - Riza Battles: Vota (800 words, 2 Rope, 2 River Grass for 1-2), Knusha (1200 words, 1 Leaf Boots, 4 Rope, 2 River Grass for 1)
   - SurfaceC Battles: Wyvern (1300 words for 2-4), Vota (800 words for 1-2), Droxa (1800 words for 2-3), Knusha (1200 words for 1)